Students may appeal to the Committee on Appeals decisions made by any Standing Committee of Faculty Council and approved by Faculty Council.

 Conduct of the Appeal Hearing

-- Prior to date of the hearing of the appeal, the Faculty Registrar will distribute, on a confidential basis, to each member of the Appeals Committee, to the Dean of the Faculty and to the appellant, a copy of the appeal submission and supporting documents, and a copy of any other relevant materials.
+- Prior to date of the hearing of the appeal, the Faculty Registrar will distribute, on a confidential basis, to each member of the Appeals Committee, to the Dean (or designate) of the Faculty and to the appellant, a copy of the appeal submission and supporting documents, and a copy of any other relevant materials.
 Members of the Committee will review but will not discuss the case prior to the hearing.

 - On the day of the hearing, immediately prior to the hearing being called to order, the members of the Appeals Committee will meet to review the materials pertinent to the appeal.
 When the submission of an appeal has not been proceeded by the submission of a petition, the Committee will determine if the appeal will be heard.

-- When the hearing is called to order, the parties present will be the members of the Appeals Committee, the appellant and his/her legal counsel (if desired), the Dean of the Faculty and the Faculty Registrar.
+- When the hearing is called to order, the parties present will be the members of the Appeals Committee, the appellant and his/her legal counsel (if desired), the Dean (or designate) of the Faculty and the Faculty Registrar.

 - The hearing will be conducted as follows: